 The DoD’s proposed rule required contractors to take more responsibility for detecting and preventing the use of counterfeit parts by training personnel, inspecting and testing parts, and using only trusted suppliers.
 Yet, as the Project On Government Oversight detailed in a previous blog, the DoD allowed contractors to delay the rule-making process.
 The Department held a comment period and public meeting last June, and then another meeting this past March.

 By finalizing the rule, which took effect on May 6, it looked like the DoD had at last realized the urgency of addressing the threat of counterfeit electronic parts decreasing the quality of military equipment.
 As the Department explained, “the best course of action was determined to be the issuance of this final rule without undue delay.”

 However, the DoD watered down several aspects of the finalized rule in order to accommodate many of the comments submitted and mentioned by contractors at the March public meeting.
 For instance, the contractors complained that the definition of “trusted suppliers” was too vague.
 The DoD responded by avoiding the phrase in the final rule altogether, replacing it with statements such as “suppliers that meet applicable counterfeit detection and avoidance system criteria.”

 Then, just three days after finalizing the rule, the DoD backtracked, opening up another round of comments and discussions that will surely give contractors the opportunity to alter this final rule in some way—likely causing a greater delay.
 The real job of preventing the use of counterfeit electronic parts in military equipment remains unfinished.

-Gabriela Urias is currently an intern with the Project On Government Oversight.
+At the time of publication, Gabriela Urias was an intern with the Project On Government Oversight.

 Topics: Contract Oversight